anzusystems/common-admin/docs/editor/nodes/button/index.md

 - similar attrs to [link mark](/editor/marks/link/)

 ## Features
-- User can insert specially styled button node, it can be: link, email or anchor
+- user can insert specially styled button node
+- this button can lead to email, link (url) or anchor (hash url)

 ## Node schema